Romanesque architecture: Hollow core columns

-Alternation
+Alternating supports

 A common characteristic of Romanesque buildings, occurring both in churches and in the arcades that separate large interior spaces of castles, is the alternation of piers and columns.

 The most simple form that this takes is to have a column between each adjoining pier.
 Sometimes the columns are in multiples of two or three.
 At St. Michael's, Hildesheim, an A B B A alternation occurs in the nave while an A B A alternation can be seen in the transepts.

 At Jumièges there are tall drum columns between piers each of which has a half-column supporting the arch.
 There are many variations on this theme, most notably at Durham Cathedral where the mouldings and shafts of the piers are of exceptional richness and the huge masonry columns are deeply incised with geometric patterns.

 Often the arrangement was made more complex by the complexity of the piers themselves, so that it was not piers and columns that alternated, but rather, piers of entirely different form from each other, such as those of Sant' Ambrogio, Milan, where the nature of the vault dictated that the alternate piers bore a great deal more weight than the intermediate ones and are thus very much larger.

 Capitals

 The foliate Corinthian style provided the inspiration for many Romanesque capitals, and the accuracy with which they were carved depended very much on the availability of original models, those in Italian churches such as Pisa Cathedral or church of Sant'Alessandro in Lucca and southern France being much closer to the Classical than those in England.

 The Corinthian capital is essentially round at the bottom where it sits on a circular column and square at the top, where it supports the wall or arch.
 This form of capital was maintained in the general proportions and outline of the Romanesque capital.
 This was achieved most simply by cutting a rectangular block and taking the four lower corners off at an angle so that the block was square at the top, but octagonal at the bottom, as can be seen at St. Michael's Hildesheim.

 This shape lent itself to a wide variety of superficial treatments, sometimes foliate in imitation of the source, but often figurative.
 In Northern Europe the foliate capitals generally bear far more resemblance to the intricacies of manuscript illumination than to Classical sources.
-In parts of France and Italy there are strong links to the pierced capitals of Byzantine architecture.
+In parts of France and Italy, there are strong links to the pierced capitals of Byzantine architecture.
 It is in the figurative capitals that the greatest originality is shown.
 While some are dependent on manuscripts illustrations of Biblical scenes and depictions of beasts and monsters, others are lively scenes of the legends of local saints.